 Ahlam, a high school junior, was born in Saudia Arabia and moved to the U.S. for middle school.
 She loves spending time with her family and close friends.
 One of the ways Ahlam connects with her Ethiopian/Sudanese culture is by cooking dishes from her childhood.
 She plans to publish a cookbook and visit her hometown in the Middle East.

 “I became involved with SSAIS to help young people become educated on sexual assault awareness and to help people who have been affected by sexual violence.
 I began working with SSAIS and SASH Club in April of 2024.
-I run the new TikTok accounts, write scrips for vertical content, and belong to a new independent virtual SASH Club.
-I’m looking forward to participating in a Title IX youth panel with our partner, MOASH.”
+I run the new TikTok accounts, write scripts for vertical content, and belong to a new independent virtual SASH Club.
+I recently participated in a Title IX youth panel webinar with our partner, MOASH.”

 Jocelyn is a high school senior in Washington state.
 In her free time she enjoys writing and spending time with family.